-from Latin Palestina (name of a Roman province), from Greek Palaistine (Herodotus), from Hebrew Pelesheth "Philistia, land of the Philistines."
+from Latin Palestina (name of a Roman province), from Greek Palaistinē (Herodotus), from Hebrew Pelesheth "Philistia, land of the Philistines" (see Philistine).
+In Josephus, the country of the Philistines; extended under Roman rule to all Judea and later to Samaria and Galilee.

 Revived as an official political territorial name 1920 with the British mandate.
 Under Turkish rule, Palestine was part of three administrative regions: the Vilayet of Beirut, the Independent Sanjak of Jerusalem, and the Vilayet of Damascus.
 In 1917 the country was conquered by British forces who held it under occupation until the mandate was established April 25, 1920, by the Supreme Council of the Allied Powers at San Remo.
 During the occupation Palestine formed "Occupied Enemy Territory Administration (South)," with headquarters at Jerusalem.